xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

 in the Access Domain.

 ## Ethernet Services OAM using Ethernet CFM
 Ethernet CFM using 802.1ag/Y.1731 has been added in the CST 3.0 design.
 Ethernet CFM provides end-to-end continuity monitoring and alerting on a per-service basis.
-Additional details about Ethernet CFM can be found in the implementation guide.
+Maintenance End Points (MEPs) are configured on PE-CE interfaces with periodic Continuity Check Messages (CCMs) sent between them utilizing the same forwarding path as service traffic.
+Ethernet CFM also enables the transmission of Alarm Indication Signal (AIS) messages to alert remote endpoints of local faults.
+Additional information on Ethernet CFM can be found in the CST Implementation Guide at https://xrdocs.io/design/blogs/latest-converged-sdn-transport-implementation-guide

 # Transport and Services Integration